2024 Solar Incentives Guide for Phoenix, AZ - Tax Credits & Rebates

 EcoWatch's Phoenix, AZ Solar Incentives FAQs

 It's a smart idea to get in touch with your local Phoenix solar installer for a better understanding of which incentives your project will qualify for.
-Typically, solar incentives apply to new solar systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, like those offered by the government of Arizona, might have additional requirements.
+In most cases, solar incentives apply to new solar panel systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, such as those offered by the government of Arizona, may have other requirements.

 I already have solar panels installed.
 Are there any incentives that I qualify for?